lukecollier/belte/README.md

 - Q: Why svelte?
   A: Svelte is a good place to start as it's easy to initialize and segregates itself into small bundles very nicely.
 - Q: React soon?
-  A: Not soon but with a generic enough solution we could add adapters to allow for any statically buildable javascript front end library to be used.
+  A: Not soon but with a generic enough solution we could add adapters to allow for any statically buildable javascript front end library to be used!

 ## Example